newmythmedia/bay/README.md

 ## Installation
 Installation is handled through [Composer](https://getcomposer.org/) as [myth/bay](#).

+More information can be found in the [wiki](https://github.com/newmythmedia/bay/wiki)

 ## General Usage

 Bays have only one real requirement: You must have a class that is either already loaded, or can be autoloaded, with a function that returns a string.
 There are a couple of finer points to consider, but that is the basics that are needed.